Saoudyahya/NLP-TP/README.md

    - Combine Agentic RAG and LangGraphe to create an intelligent system.
    - Design a pipeline that retrieves information, represents it as a graph, and generates user-friendly outputs.

----

-## Dataset 📊
-- Use a publicly available dataset, such as **SQuAD**, **WikiQA**, or a custom dataset relevant to the TP theme.
-- Ensure the dataset includes a mix of structured and unstructured data for meaningful experimentation.

----

 ## Steps to Run the TP 🏃‍♀️
 1. Clone the repository: